X-Men: Space travel

 Space travel has been a common staple in the X-Men books beginning with the Phoenix and Dark Phoenix sagas.
 Since then space has been involved in many stories involving the X-Men's allies and occasional rivals the Shi'ar along with stories involving the Phoenix Force.
 Space has been the setting for many stories involving the likes of The Brood, such as the story arc where the villainous species was first introduced.
 Through space noteworthy characters like The Starjammers and Vulcan (lost brother of Cyclops and Havok) were introduced.
-Space Travel played a major role in Joss Whedon's run on Astonishing X-Men via the introduction of S.W.O.R.D. and especially in one of the final story arcs under his authorship called "Unstoppable".
-Other notable story arcs involving space included "X-Men: The End", "Rise and Fall of the Shi'ar Empire", "X-Men: Kingbreaker", "War of Kings", and "The Black Vortex".
+Space travel played a major role in Joss Whedon's run on Astonishing X-Men via the introduction of S.W.O.R.D. and especially in one of the final story arcs under his authorship called "Unstoppable".Giant Sized Astonishing X-Men #1 Other notable story arcs involving space included "X-Men: The End", "Rise and Fall of the Shi'ar Empire", "X-Men: Kingbreaker", "War of Kings", and "The Black Vortex".

 Sanity

 The topic of sanity has been addressed in many of the major heroes and villains of X-Men.
 Most famously this is addressed in Jean Grey when she gains near omnipotence through the Phoenix and Professor Xavier after he violently uses his powers against Magneto, unintentionally creating Onslaught.
-Mystique's sanity wavers throughout the franchise as her constant transformations causes more and more of her mind to fracture.
-Ever since swapping bodies with Revanche, Psylocke has occasionally struggled to maintain her sanity due to her more aggressive nature and new powers.
+Mystique's sanity wavers throughout the franchise as her constant transformations causes more and more of her mind to fracture.Uncanny X-Men vol. 4 #15 Ever since swapping bodies with Revanche, Psylocke has occasionally struggled to maintain her sanity due to her more aggressive nature and new powers.
 The character Deadpool is famous for his blatant lack of sanity.
 After Magneto stripped Wolverine of his metal bones, Wolverine began to become increasingly feral throughout most of the mid to late 1990s X-Men comics.
 The nature of Rogue's powers affecting her sanity due to her retaining the memories of others has been a central plot device on many occasions, most famously retaining Ms. Marvel's psyche throughout most of the 1980s.
 Most recently Emma Frost's sanity has become fractured ever since Cyclops died in her arms, causing her to declare war against Inhumans.
 Other characters who have had issues with sanity include Cyclops, Sabretooth, Magik, Quentin Quire, X-23, and Prestige.